aZerato/SharepointValuesColumnListRenamer/readme.md

 I'm using this tool for modifying quickly values from columns for debug version app.

-I'm generate dynamic CAML requests (update moderation status, update values), go to : SharepointValuesColumnListRenamer/Manager/SharepointManager.cs
+I generate dynamic CAML requests (update moderation status, update values), go to for more information : SharepointValuesColumnListRenamer/Manager/SharepointManager.cs

 Use
 --